Yaarn/yaarn.github.io/pages/client/using-yaarn/profile-management.md

 # Profile Management

-Manage your company information and preferences in Yaarn.
+Manage your company information and preferences in Pressto.

 ## Company Details